 When your child has diabetes, you have an important job to do.
-You check her blood sugar levels, give her insulin, make sure she eats the right foods, and keep her blood sugar in a healthy range at all times.
+You check their blood sugar levels, give them insulin, make sure they eat the right foods, and keep their blood sugar in a healthy range at all times.
 It’s a lot -- but you can manage when you know what to do in every situation.

 Stay on Target With Blood Sugar Tests

-Your child’s doctor will tell you how often to check her blood sugar levels, what the target numbers are, and what method is best for her.
-You can prick her finger or test another body part, or your child may have a special blood glucose meter.
+Your child’s doctor will tell you how often to check their blood sugar levels, what the target numbers are, and what method is best for them.
+You can prick their finger or test another body part, or your child may have a special blood glucose meter or continuous glucose monitor.

 Kids don’t like needle pricks, but there are ways to make this easier:

 - Breathing exercises.
-Breathe deeply with her to help her relax.
-If she is calm, the pinch won’t be so bad.
-If you have a younger child, have her blow into a bubble wand.
-That’ll encourage her to exhale slowly and deeply.
+Breathe deeply with them to help them relax.
+If they are calm, the pinch won’t be so bad.
+If you have a younger child, have them blow into a bubble wand.
+That’ll encourage them to exhale slowly and deeply.

-- Let her choose which finger to prick.
-Have her count down to zero with you so she knows when she’ll feel the stick.
+- Let them choose which finger to prick.
+Have them count down to zero with you so they know when they’ll feel the stick.

 Eat Healthy -- as a Family

 If your child has diabetes, encourage the whole family to eat healthier.
-If everyone makes changes, she won’t feel like she’s missing out.
-Ask her doctor if she can have treats on special occasions like birthdays, and whether you’ll need to adjust her insulin if she does.
+If everyone makes changes, they won’t feel like they’re missing out.
+Ask their doctor if they can have treats on special occasions like birthdays, and whether you’ll need to adjust their insulin if they do.

-If your child plays sports or has plans to be more active than usual, check her blood sugar levels before she begins the activity.
-Check again while she’s active and when she’s done.
+If your child plays sports or has plans to be more active than usual, check their blood sugar levels before they begin the activity.
+Check again while they’re active and when they’re done.

-Exercise can affect blood sugar levels for up to 24 hours, so she may need to take extra insulin or eat extra snacks.
-Work with her doctor to come up with a plan made just for her.
+Exercise can affect blood sugar levels for up to 24 hours, so they may need to take extra insulin or eat extra snacks.
+Work with their doctor to come up with a plan made just for them.

 Keep School Informed

-- What treatment should she should get when her blood sugar levels are too high or too low?
+- What treatment should they get when their blood sugar levels are too high or too low?

-- Can she monitor blood sugar levels herself?
+- Can they monitor blood sugar levels themselves?

 - What are the guidelines for playing sports based on blood sugar levels or other factors?

-Together, you and the staff at your child’s school can help make sure her diabetes stays under control.
+Things like parties and field trips may take some extra prep work.
+Together, you and the staff at your child’s school can help make sure their diabetes stays under control.

 Let Your Teen Become More Independent

 Teenagers want more freedom and independence.
-If your teen has diabetes, it’s very likely she’ll want to manage it by herself, or at least with much less help from you.
+If your teen has diabetes, it’s very likely they’ll want to manage it by themselves, or at least with much less help from you.

-It may be scary for you to let go of some of that control, since there might be slip-ups and problems along the way, but it’s an important step as she grows into an adult.
+It may be scary for you to let go of some of that control, since there might be slip-ups and problems along the way, but it’s an important step as they grow into an adult.

-If your teen is ready to manage her diabetes on her own, try these things to help her feel more responsible:
+If your teen is ready to manage their diabetes on their own, try these things to help them feel more responsible:

-- Let go of control slowly, and make sure she can handle the job.
+- Let go of control slowly, and make sure they can handle the job.

-- Try not to nag about her self-care.
+- Try not to nag about their self-care.

-- Praise her when she does well.
-It will inspire her to want to keep up the good work.
+- Praise them when they do well.
+It will inspire them to want to keep up the good work.

-- Allow her some alone time with the doctor.
-This can help her feel more in control of her care.
+- Allow them some alone time with the doctor.
+This can help them feel more in control of their care.

-- Remind her that she can talk to you about anything, whenever she needs to.
+- Remind them that they can talk to you about anything, whenever they need to.